 The XSD schema is extended with a type for the classifiers, and a log can now have any number of these classifiers.
 Note that the collection of attributes is defined as a combination of their keys in a single string ("keys" attribute).
-This has an obvious drawback: The keys used in a classifier may not contain white spaces, as this will result in a "keys" value which will not be parsed correctly.
-As there is no restriction that attribute keys may not contain white spaces, this restriction on attribute keys used in classifiers is out-of-place.
-Hence, we should change this at some point in time.
+As the keys themselves may contain spaces, the question for the XES parser now becomes which spaces in the "keys" attribute separate two attribute keys and which spaces occur in a single attribute key.
+By default, the parser assumes that all spaces are separating spaces.
+Only if a separated key does not match any global event attribute key, then the following space will be treated as one that occurs in a single attribute key.